gnoso/route_by/README.md

 end
 ```

-As a result of this statement, assuming your class object (Car in this instance) has an id of 114 and
+As a result of this statement, assuming your class object (Car in this instance) has an ID of 114 and
 a :name attribute with the value "eleanor", the ID of the record is now eleanor instead of 114.